cambridge-mlg/cnn-gp/README.md

 </details>

 ## Experiment 2: Check that networks converge to a Gaussian process
 In the paper, only ResNet-32 GP is presented.
-This is why a bug when constructing the Residual CNN GP was originally not caught.
+This is why an issue when constructing the Residual CNN GP was originally not caught.
 More details in the relevant subsection.
 ### ResNet-32 GP